charliecon/terraform-provider-benchmark/README.md

 3. **Iteration**: For each reference (commit/branch/tag):
    - Checks out the specified reference in the provider repository
    - Runs `make sideload` to build and install the provider
-   - Runs `terraform destroy` to clean up any existing state (with optional confirmation)
+   - Runs `terraform destroy` to clean up any existing state before testing (with optional confirmation)
    - Executes the specified Terraform command and measures execution time
    - Records the results
 4. **Output**: Saves timing data to JSON file and logs to individual files